proofscape/pise/manage/README.md

 ### Multiple configurations

-As an alternative to defining a single `conf.py` file, you may make as many copies of `sample_conf.py` as  you want, and store them in the `conf_dir` directory under any names you choose. `*.py` files in this directory are ignored by `git`, so you should again make your own backup copies.
+As an alternative to defining a single `user_conf.py` file, you may make as many versions as you want, and store them in the `conf/user` directory. `*.py` files in this directory are ignored by `git`, so you should again make your own backup copies.

-Under this design, the `conf.py` at the top level of the project should not be a file, but a symlink to one of the modules you define in `conf_dir`.
+If you take this approach, then your `user_conf.py` should not be a file, but a symlink to one of the modules you define in `conf/user`.

 ## Build the directory structure